 Gamblit Poker LIVE!
-V1.0's game classification under IGRA depends upon whether: it is a card game; it is banked or non-banked; Michigan explicitly allows it or doesn't explicitly prohibit it and it's played in the state; and the device qualifies as a technologic aid to the play of the game or an electronic facsimile of it.
+V1.0's game classification under IGRA depends upon whether: it is a card game; it is banked or non-banked; state law explicitly allows it or doesn't explicitly prohibit it and it's played in the state; it conforms with state law and regulations for such card games regarding hours, periods of operation, and wager and pot sizes; and the device qualifies as a technologic aid to the play of the game or an electronic facsimile of it.